-Winter Circle: Brilliant winter stars | EarthSky.org
+See the Winter Circle, or Hexagon | EarthSky.org

-The Winter Circle – sometimes called the Winter Hexagon – is a big circle of bright stars on the dark dome of a winter night.
-At the center of the Winter Circle, you’ll find center Orion’s bright red star Betelgeuse.
+The Winter Circle – or Winter Hexagon – is a big circle of bright stars on the dark dome of night.
+It’s an asterism, or recognizable star pattern.
+Asterisms in astronomy are a bit like picking out patterns in clouds; anybody can do it.
+If a name for a particular pattern is used often enough by enough people, though, it becomes part of the stargazers’ lexicon – as have the names Winter Circle or Winter Hexagon.
+There’s also a Winter Triangle, a second asterism inside the Circle.

+The Winter Circle may well be the largest famous asterism in the heavens.
 Rigel, Aldebaran, Capella, Procyon, Sirius, Castor and Pollux are the bright stars that make up the large, circular pattern.

-The Winter Circle is an asterism.
-The International Astronomical Union (IAU) decided on the 88 official constellations in the 1930s, but anyone is free to make an asterism.

-An asterism is just a recognizable star pattern.
-It’s a bit like picking out a pattern in a cloud, although, if the name for the pattern is used often enough by enough people, it could become part of the stargazers’ lexicon – as has the name Winter Circle.
-The Winter Circle may well be the largest famous asterism in the heavens.
+When the Northern Hemisphere’s winter solstice arrives on or near December 21, the Winter Circle rises high enough from our northern latitudes to be seen by about 9 p.m.
+In December, the Winter Circle is highest up in the south around 1 a.m.
+It appears in the southwest sky around 5 a.m.
+The western (right) half of the Winter Circle sets in the west before the onset of a winter solstice dawn.

+Like all stars, those in the Winter Circle stars rise and set some 4 minutes earlier with each passing night.
+By late January, the Winter Circle is found in the same places described above, about 2 hours earlier.
+In late February and early March, the Winter Circle is in your southern sky at nightfall and early evening.

+At the center of the Circle, you’ll find center Orion’s bright red star Betelgeuse.

-How to spot the Winter Circle.
-If you’re familiar with the winter constellation Orion, note that Rigel, the brilliant star at the lower right of Orion’s Belt, resides at the southwest corner of the Winter Circle.
+Rigel, the brilliant star below Orion’s Belt, resides at the southwest corner of the Winter Circle.

-Now draw an imaginary line going leftward through the three stars of Orion’s Belt to find the southernmost and brightest star of the Winter Circle, Sirius.
+From Rigel, draw an imaginary line through the three stars of Orion’s Belt to find the southernmost and brightest star of the Winter Circle, Sirius.

 The opposite direction through Orion’s Belt points to Aldebaran, the star that depicts the ruddy eye in the constellation Taurus the Bull.